airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 Those migration scripts work primarily with an archive file to be updated.
 Once the archive is ready, the scripts assume that they are being applied on top of an empty database afterward, but with tables already created with the correct schema.
 They will re-populate and re-import whatever was saved in the upgraded archive back into the database.

-Thus, if you deploy Airbyte using an external database, you might need to flush and perform updates to the table schemas by deleting them and re-initializing them as described previously (using the latest `schema.sql` and `config_schema.sql` script).
+Thus, if you deploy Airbyte using an external database, you might need to flush and perform updates to the table schemas by deleting them and re-initializing them as described previously (using the latest `schema.sql`).
 This step is implicitly done on the default Docker Postgres database when running `docker-compose down -v` or when deleting Docker volumes).

 ## Accessing the default database located in docker airbyte-db
 In extraordinary circumstances while using the default `airbyte-db` Postgres database, if a developer wants to access the data that tracks jobs, they can do so with the following instructions.